 Here is some information about playing hockey and a few drills that you may find helpful.
+Of course, all of these are made easier if you have the best gear, and you can find everything you need including skates, protective gear, and ice hockey sticks at HockeyMonkey.

 Both hands move in the direction of your target.
 Do not swing your stick in an arc as you release the puck.
 Proper knee bend is important.
 Keep your stick in contact with the puck; do not slap at the puck as you pass it.
 A pass should be done without making any sound.